THE NEW TESTAMENT PRINCIPLES OF PRAYER (Part 2)

 It is only the prayer of faith that avails much and produces amazing results, for that is the only kind of prayer that God always honours and answers (Jam.
 5:15).
 Most of our prayers have failed simply because of our doubts and unbelief.

-The Lord Jesus Christ assures His disciples in Matthew 21:
+The Lord Jesus Christ assures His disciples of answers to prayers of faith.

 22 And whatever you ask in prayer, you will receive, if you have faith.
 (RSV).